SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Getting Started.md

 ## Lab 0: Sign in to the Azure portal

-1. If you are already logged into the Azure portal twice skip to the next page.
-Click **Next** on the bottom right of this window

-2. In the browser navigate to **Azure Portal** (https://portal.azure.com)
+1. Sign in to the **Azure Portal** by navigating to https://portal.azure.com/ in your browser.

 2. Use the azure credentials provided in the **Environment Details** tab to log in to the portal.